apnadkarni/blt/doc/treeview.rst

 REFERENCING COLUMNS
 -------------------
+FIXME

   **active**
     This is the node where the mouse pointer is currently located.
 When a node is active, it is drawn using its active icon (see the **-activeicon** option).
-The **active** id is changes when you move the mouse pointer over another node or by using the **entry activate** operation.
+The **active** id is changes when you move the mouse pointer over another node or by using the **column activate** operation.
 Note that there can be only one active node at a time.

   **current**
     The is the node where the mouse pointer is currently located.
-Unlike

   **treeView**
     The is the node where the mouse pointer is currently located.
-Unlike

   *index*
     The index of the column.
 Columns are number from zero.
 Add and deleting